yawencui/UaD-ClE/README.md

 # UaD-ClE

-This repository contains the PyTorch implementation for "Uncertainty-Aware Distillation for Semi-Supervised Few-Shot Class-Incremental Learning"
+This repository contains the PyTorch implementation for TNNLS paper "Uncertainty-Aware Distillation for Semi-Supervised Few-Shot Class-Incremental Learning"

 The code is based on [CVPR19_Incremental_Learning](https://github.com/hshustc/CVPR19_Incremental_Learning).